About the Project¶

 - Enable the development of 3D geospatial appliations on top of OpenSceneGraph.

-- Make it as easy as possible to visualize terrian models and 3D maps.
+- Make it as easy as possible to visualize terrian models and imagery directly from source data.

 - Interoperate with open mapping standards, technologies, and data.